Here’s Where Georgia Ranks in Drunk Driving Study

 A recent study conducted by Safewise ranked the U.S. states to determine which states have the largest number of drunk drivers.
 The survey also identified the states with a higher drunk driving danger than the ones where the roads are safer according to statistical analysis.

-The Sidewise study found Georgia ranked No. 21 out of 50.
+found Georgia ranked No. 21 out of 50.
 Based upon the methodology used in the study, Georgia had 3.51 deaths per capita in the year the study was done – 2017.

 The state with the most drunk driving deaths per capita was Wyoming, with 7.59 deaths per 100,000 people that year.